 You are going to love the bright, tasty, shortbread crusted, deliciousness that is Lemon Bars.

-Lemon bars are one of my favorite go-to desserts because they are incredibly easy and they taste refreshing.
+Lemon bars are one of my favorite go-to desserts because they are incredibly easy and they taste so refreshing.
 They are such a happy little treat, especially in the cold, dark winter months!

 Lemon bars always bring a smile to my face because they are just cheery!
 We all need a little extra happiness nowadays right?!